Deejpotter/cnc-tools/README.md

   - **Material Selection** - Choose materials for the enclosure
   - **Assembly Instructions** - Generate assembly instructions for the enclosure

+- **CNC Calibration Tool** - Calibrate your 3D printer or CNC machine with tools for:
+  - Steps per millimeter calculation
+  - Flow compensation

 - **Price Difference Tool** - Compare prices and calculate differences between products or services

 ## Getting Started